cabo/deref-id/draft-bormann-t2trg-deref-id.md

-The ability to create a denial of service attack by pointing a dereferenceable identifier into a popular data item that is widely distributed is discussed in {{examples}}, alongside with some recommendations on mitigating such attacks.
+The ability to create a denial of service attack by pointing a dereferenceable identifier into a popular data item that is widely distributed is implied by the discussion in {{examples}}, alongside with some recommendations for implementers that would mitigate such attacks.
+A problem with such recommendations is that they need to be followed by implementations that are using dereferenceable identifiers, which might not care much.

 --- back